azsdk/azsdk-docs/03-Security-In-CICD/Readme.md

 ![03_Upload_Plugin](../Images/03_Upload_Plugin.png)

 ![03_Install_Plugin](../Images/03_Install_Plugin.png)
- <br/>Plugin is successfully imported, Now let's use Plugin to scan Azure Resources.
+ <br/>Plugin is successfully imported.
+Now let's use Plugin to scan Azure Resources.

 [Back to top...](Readme.md#contents)

+### Walkthrough
+This part assumes that you are familiar with Jenkins pipeline at a basic level.
+To get the basics and setup Jenkins you can refer [article](https://jenkins.io/doc/).

-### Run AzSDK SVT on Azure Resources from Jenkins pipeline
+### Adding SVTs in the Jenkins pipeline

 - #### Step-1: Configure Service Principal (SPN) credentials